My name is Mark Hiatt and I teach in the Management and Entrepreneurship Department here at KSU as an Assistant Professor.

 Business Negotiations (undergraduate and graduate levels),

-Principles of Marketing (graduate level),
+Principles of Marketing (undergraduate and graduate level),

 Marketing Management (graduate level),